 The phones may not be all that different from the Galaxy S8, but they’re still attractive, and now refined.
 If you were hoping for a major redesign, perhaps hold out for next year’s Galaxy S10, or even the flexible phone Samsung expects to release in 2019.

 You’ll find a Qualcomm Snapdragon 845 processor powering both Galaxy S9 devices, but apart from the newer and more powerful processor, the specifications are practically the same as the Galaxy S8.
-The Galaxy S9 features 4GB of RAM with 64GB of storage, while the Galaxy S9 Plus offers 6GB of RAM with the same 64GB of storage.
+The Galaxy S9 features 4GB of RAM with 64GB, 128GB, or 256GB of storage, while the Galaxy S9 Plus offers 6GB of RAM with the same 64GB, 128GB, or 256GB of storage.
 Both devices offer a MicroSD card slot, so you can expand upon that storage if you so choose.

 When it comes to battery, it’s again more of the same.
 Like last year, the standard-sized phone features a 3,000mAh battery, while the larger Galaxy S9 Plus boasts a 3,500mAh battery.
 The phones utilize Qualcomm’s QuickCharge 2.0, and can charge wirelessly.